iyanuxn/noto-1/README.md

 the names in the front end should be properly defined if they are data types that are going to be taken into the backend

+HTTP requests(method not allowed) these are various call back methods
+-get- is to load or retrive information
+-post- database or state change
+-put
+-delete
+-update
+ the point of these request is to know what type of request are being sent to your website

+by default after inputing methods into the python request but you can other requests the request variables holds access to the request sent by the form

+a MultiDict is a sub-class of Dictionary that can contain multiple values for the same key, unlike normal Dictionaries.
+It is used because some form elements have multiple values for the same key and it saves the multiple values of a key in form of a list.

+    "data = request.form
+    print(data) "put this into th request route line to see if the request is entering

+message flashing
+when using category , you can name the error or success messages how ever you like